Paper and ink testing: Thickness

-Grammage Test

-The mass per area of the paper is measured as GSM (grams per square meter).
-(Mass is usually measured as weight at a location with sea-level gravity.)
-Paper sheets are cut to a size of 10 cm × 10 cm, then the sheets are weighed individually.
-The mean of the weights is used to calculate the mass of the paper per square meter, and the standard deviation is determined from all samples.

-Thickness

 Defines the thickness of the paper.
-Consistency of caliper throughout the paper web is an important consideration.
+Consistency of Caliper throughout the paper web is an important consideration.
 An abrupt increase or decrease in caliper can affect the extent to which the printing plate or blanket contacts the paper and transfers a complete printed image, as well as other printability and runability issues.

 Bulk

 Thickness of the paper in relation with GSM.
 Not only is consistent thickness required in web offset lithography, where varying bulk within a single roll can cause the roll to unwind with uneven tension, which is responsible for various printing defects as well as web breaks.
 Higher bulk of the same GSM will reduce the show through defects.